 Balloon Breath is a centering exercise—it’s designed to promote inner self-awareness and increase concentration levels.

-- Have children sit cross-legged on the floor, on a carpet or a mat.
+- Have children sit with their legs crossed on the floor, on a carpet or a mat.
 Make sure that they keep their spines straight.

-- They should put both palms together at the center of their chest.
+- Place both palms together at the center of their chest.

 - With closed eyes, have them take big, deep balloon breaths.
 (A balloon breath is when a deep breath is inhaled, while simultaneously raising the hands over the head, in the shape of a large balloon.
 As the children exhale slowly, their hands should come back to the joined position at the center of the chest).

 - Have them try to take at least three balloon breaths in a sitting.